youngmi97/3DVoxelGeneration/README.md

 python eval.py {PATH/TO/YOUR_SAMPLE_DATA.NPY}
 ```

+You will get a full credit if your JSD score is lower than 0.3.

+## What to Submit
-Report your JSD score and at least 8 visualization of your samples in a single pdf file.
+In a single pdf file, report your JSD score as a screenshot and at least 8 visualization of your samples.
+Compress your source code and the pdf file into a zip file and submit it.

 ## Acknowledgement
 The dataset is from <a href=https://shapenet.org/ target="_blank">ShapeNet</a>.